microsoft/TypeScript-Handbook/pages/Modules.md

 ## Import a module for side-effects only

-Though not recommended practice, some modules setup some global state that can be used by other modules.
+Though not recommended practice, some modules set up some global state that can be used by other modules.
-These modules may not have any exports.
+These modules may not have any exports, or the consumer is not interested in any of their exports.
 To import these modules, use:

 ```ts
 import "./my-module.js";
 ```

-# `default` export
+# Default exports

 Each module can optionally export a `default` export.
-`default` exports are marked with the keyword `default`; and there can only be one `default` export per module. `default` exports are imported using a different import form.
+Default exports are marked with the keyword `default`; and there can only be one `default` export per module.

-`default` export is really handy for modules that have a single entry point, for instance JQuery would have a `default` export of `$`.
+`default` exports are imported using a different import form.

+`default` exports are really handy.
+For instance, a library like JQuery might have a default export of `jQuery` or `$`, which we'd probably also import under the name `$` or `jQuery`.

 ##### JQuery.d.ts

 ```ts
 declare var $: JQuery;
 export default $;
 ```

 ##### App.ts

 ```ts
 import $ from "JQuery";

 $("button.continue").html( "Next Step..." );
 ```

-Classes and function declarations can be authored directly in default exports:
+Classes and function declarations can be authored directly as default exports.
+Defualt export class and function declaration names are optional.

 ##### ZipCodeValidator.ts

 ```ts
 export default class ZipCodeValidator {
     static numberRegexp = /^[0-9]+$/;